LennyHirsch/argoncrypt/README.md

 - `-r`: recursive.
 With this flag enabled, `argoncrypt` will work through the specified directory as well as any subdirectories.

 - `-d`: delete old.
-With this flag enabled, old files will be deleted.
-If you are encrypting, the unencrypted files will be deleted.
-If you are decrypting, the encrypted files will be deleted.
+With this flag enabled, original files will be deleted.
+Good for practical use, but I have kept this as an optional flag to reduce the chance of accidental data loss.
 USE WITH CARE!!!

 > [!WARNING]
 > Make sure you remember the password used for encryption.
 If the `-d` flag is enabled, original files will be deleted!